Confederate Money Value: Issue Type, Denomination, Signatures, Grade and Condition

 Key value drivers

-Confederate money value is shaped by type, scarcity, grade, originality, signatures, serials, provenance, authentication, and collector demand.
+Confederate money value is shaped by type, scarcity, grade, originality, signatures, serials, provenance, attribution review, and collector demand.
 Context matters: some notes are common, while specific certified issues or documented groups need specialist review.

 Confederate currency has many reproductions and counterfeits.
 Do not rely on family stories alone, and do not clean, press, tape, or remove a note from a holder before photographing it.